 The grants round is closed.
 Can I apply for a grant outside of the annual round?

 No, the ACDGP only considers funding through the annual grants round.

-Applications to the 2019 round of the ACDGP close at 5pm on 5 July 2019.
-We anticipate a September announcement of the outcomes of the round.
-We will update the 2019 ACDGP timeline to reflect any changes.
+Applications to the 2020 round of the ACDGP close at 2pm (AEDT) on 18 June 2020.
+We anticipate an announcement by July of the outcomes of the round.
+We will update the 2020 ACDGP timeline to reflect any changes.